corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

 section_menu: corda-5-alpha
 ---

 This section describes how to package your CorDapp as CPKs, CPBs, and CPIs.
+You can read more about the CorDapp packaging format in the [Key Concepts](../../introduction/key-concepts.html#packaging) section.

 ## Before You Start